aaemnnosttv/wp-sqlite-integration/readme.txt

 == Upgrade Notice ==

-WordPress 4.0 compatibility is checked and some bugs are fixed.
+WordPress 4.1.1 compatibility is checked and some bugs are fixed.
 Upgrade is recommended.
 When auto upgrading fails, please try manual upgrade via FTP.

 == Changelog ==

+= 1.8 (2015-03-06) =
+* Fixed the bug about install process algorithm.
+* Fixed the index query regexp, which may cause a problem to some plugins.
+* Solved PHP 5.2.x compatibility issue.

 = 1.7 (2014-09-05) =
 * Fixed the bug about changing the order of the attachment file in the editor screen.